 This course will focus on the understanding of cinema through the practical application of pre-production and post-production techniques.
 Students will learn the art of telling a story on screen by taking on the roles of the major positions in a film production, including producer, director, actor, cinematographer and editor.
+This course will be taught at the Wright Center in Mt.
+Vernon.
 Prerequisite: DRAM 111 or FILM 111.
 Generally offered every year.